zavolanlab/zarp/pipeline_documentation.md

 > Local rule
 >
 > Renaming to `plus.bg` and `minus.bg` depends on library orientation, which is
-> provided by user in sample table column `kallisto_directionality`.
+> provided by user in sample table column `libtype`.

 - **Input**
   - Coverage file (`.bg`); from [**star_rpm**](#star_rpm)